MicrosoftDocs/power-automate-docs/articles/minit/calculation-context.md

 ---
-title: Calculation context (preview)
+title: Calculation context
-description: Learn how to define the data scope that's used as the source for an aggregation function in the Minit desktop application for Microsoft Power Automate process advisor.
+description: Learn how to define the data scope that's used as the source for an aggregation function in the Power Automate Process Mining desktop app.
 author: maslejka
 contributors:
   - maslejka